 It's Color to the Right, Color to the Left

 Look right, to the west, for a photographic view of the Garden's lakes, with Horaijima, the Island of Everlasting Happiness, in view.
-This third island in the three-island chain comprising the Malott Japanese Garden is the one island where you will see plants, but no people.
-It is there to symbolize Paradise, a state unattainable by men.
+This third island in the three-island chain comprising the Elizabeth Hubert Malott Japanese Garden is the one island where you will see plants, but no people.
+It is there to symbolize paradise, a state unattainable by human beings.
 In the distance, surrounding the Waterfall Garden, standing tall on the horizon, are giant maples ablaze in green and orange.
 Closer to you on the path, don't miss the bright red sour gums, quick to change once cool nights prevail.

-Looking through to the heavily pruned and trained trees of the Malott Japanese Garden, you can pick out the changing azaleas, ornamental crab apples, Japanese maples, and weeping willows amidst the manicured green lawns of the islands.
+Looking through to the heavily pruned and trained trees of the Malott Japanese Garden, you can pick out the changing azaleas, ornamental crabapples, Japanese maples, and weeping willows amid the manicured green lawns of the islands.
 Closer in sight are Fall Fiesta sugar maples, which display some of the strongest orange and red color of the season.

 Arrive at the Plant Science Center

 This approach to the Plant Science Center reveals installations of Exclamation!™ London planetree (note the patchwork bark!), serviceberry (terra cotta is the perfect word to describe their fall color), hackberry, Wildfire sour gum, and Green Mountain sugar maple.
 Additional highlights guaranteed to light sparks include Avalanche crabapples and Somerset red maples.

 Many future walks await, all with their own colorful charms.